leeper/UNF/README.md

 UNF is a cryptographic hash or signature that can be used to uniquely identify (a version of) a rectangular dataset, or a subset thereof.
 UNF can be used, in tandem with a DOI or Handle, to form a persistent citation to a versioned dataset.
 A UNF signature is printed in the following form:

 ```
-UNF:[UNF version]:[UNF header options]:[UNF hash]
+UNF:[UNF version][:UNF header options]:[UNF hash]
 ```

 This allows a data consumer to quickly, easily, and definitively verify an in-hand data file against a data citation or to test for the equality of two datasets, regardless of their variable order or file format.
-UNF is used by [The Dataverse Network](http://www.thedata.org) archiving software for data citation (making the UNF package a logical companion to the [dvn](http://cran.r-project.org/web/packages/dvn/) package).
+UNF is used by [The Dataverse Network](http://www.thedata.org) archiving software for data citation (making the UNF package a logical companion to the [dvn](https://cran.r-project.org/package=dvn) package).
 This package implements UNF versions 3 and up (current version is 6).
 Some details on the UNF algorithm and the R implementation thereof are included in a package vignette ("The UNF Algorithm") and details on use of UNF in data citation is available in another vignette ("Data Citation with UNF").

 Please report any mismatches between this implementation and any other implementation (including Dataverse's) on [the issues page](https://github.com/leeper/UNF/issues)!